muhammadli3d/replace-footage-ae-javascript/README.md

-This repository is the compilation of after effects scripts (javascript) that I have been used.
+This repository is the list of replace footage scripts (javascript) that I have been used when doing project in After Effects.